ricdikulous/imx-unity-game-lessons/lessons/02-initialise-the-immutable-passport/README.md

 Here's an overview of what we'll cover in this lesson:

-1. Create a and configure the project in the Immutable Hub.
+1. Create and configure the project in the Immutable Hub.
-2. Write a script to initialize the Immutable Passport.
+2. Write a script to initialize Immutable Passport.
 3. Add the script to a game object in Unity.
 4. Test the initialization process.